AnonymousEmnlp/MRL-CQA/README.md

 # MRL-CQA: for EMNLP 2020 submission.
 We aim to solve the CQA task [1], which is answering factual questions through complex inferring over a realistic-sized KG of millions of entities.
+We could check the details of the CQA dataset at `https://amritasaha1812.github.io/CSQA/download_CQA/`.
-The CQA dataset could be downloaded from `https://amritasaha1812.github.io/CSQA/download_CQA/`.
+The questions in the CQA could be categorized into seven groups.

-The questions could be categorized into seven groups, and the typical examples of these seven question types are displayed in the following table.
+The typical examples of these seven question types are displayed in the following table.

    Question Type   |  Question                              |  KB artifacts          |  Action Sequence   |        Answer
    -------- | --------  | -------- | --------| -------- |